HemalK1412/GameProgramming/CharacterTutorial.md

 ```
 Input.GetAxis is to get data from the Input Manager and then we multiply the value with the corresponding sides and save it in a Vector3 variable.
 This variable is temporary.
 Then to move we use Controller.Move(The temporary variable multiplied by speed multiplied by Time.deltaTime to smooth out the movement.
-For Jumping first, we will check for the key press using an if statement
+For Jumping first, we will check for the key press using an if statement.
+The formula for Jump is Jumping = Jump Height